SecureOurCare.org aims to

 Secure Our Care

 Secure Our Care aims to ensure access to quality medical care by identifying solutions to problems that threaten that care.
-Chief among these problems is the critical shortage of qualified health care workers to staff our hospitals and long-term care centers.
+Older Americans deserve better choices and more control over their healthcare so they can receive the care they need.

 FAQ